 Who we are

 Hi, my name is Jon Watkins and this is my blog and shop window.
-We’re a small, family run company about 40 miles west of London and currently consists of my wife and I, my kids and Poppy the dog (and some unwelcome mice – I will revisit this!).
+We’re a small, family-run company about 40 miles west of London and currently consists of my wife and I, my kids, and Poppy the dog (and some unwelcome mice – I will revisit this!).

 I started professional life as a Biologist before moving into Image Processing and then to Software and Hardware engineering (there is a common thread there – honestly!).
 This has included spells creating a company to sell ultra-high intensity LED lighting for Machine Vision applications and Lasertag Combat systems as featured on Channel 4’s “The Gadget Show“.

-Most of what I’ve learnt along the way is self-taught and thus I’d class myself as a bit of a Hacker, in the modern sense of the word.
+Most of what I’ve learned along the way is self-taught and thus I’d class myself as a bit of a Hacker, in the modern sense of the word.
 To quote a favourite book of mine (Design for Hackers)

 …a hacker values knowledge and learns whatever he needs to learn to achieve his vision…..They can learn whatever it is they need to learn to solve the problem at hand.

 I’ve been fortunate enough to work in an area that I love and with a number of brilliant engineers along the way.
-However, its fair to say that a lot of “professional” engineering can be a bit staid – not everything can be wildly “exciting”.
+However, it’s fair to say that a lot of “professional” engineering can be a bit staid – not everything can be wildly “exciting”.
 But, when you design for yourself, excitement and fun are the central themes.
 This is a window into my fun.
 I hope you have fun too.